Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fi/learn-proxies.md

 ## Proxy Deposits

-Proxies require deposits in the native currency (i.e. DOT or KSM) in order to be created.
+Proxies require deposits in the native currency (i.e. SOLAR or LUNAR) in order to be created.
 The deposit is required because adding a proxy requires some storage space on-chain, which must be replicated across every peer in the network.
 Due to the costly nature of this, these functions could open up the network to a Denial-of-Service attack.
 In order to defend against this attack, proxies require a deposit to be reserved while the storage space is consumed over the life time of the proxy.
 When the proxy is removed, so is the storage space, and therefore the deposit is returned.

 The deposits are calculated in the runtime, and the function can be found in the runtime code.
 For example, the deposits are calculated in AXIASolar with the following functions: